snystrom/sometype/README.md

 ### Differences from prior implementations

-For better or for worse, R’s type system allows amazing flexibility often allowing things to “just work”.
-This however doesn’t work well for a data structure (like an `option`) that we want to **force** users to handle.
+For better or for worse, R's type system allows amazing flexibility often allowing things to "just work".
+This however doesn't work well for a data structure (like an `option`) that we want to **force** users to handle.

-`sometype`’s `option`s are designed for minimal compatability with the rest of the R ecosystem.
+`sometype`'s `option`s are designed for minimal compatability with the rest of the R ecosystem.
 The goal is that users **must** handle `options` before actual work can be done on them.
 Other packages do not implement this behavior.

 To demonstrate: